-"Sub-Contractor" means a third party directly or indirectly contracted to the Contractor (irrespective of whether such person is an agent or company within the same group of companies as the Contractor) whose services and/or goods are used by the Contractor (either directly or indirectly) in connection with the provision of the Services, and "Sub-Contract" shall be construed accordingly.

-"Tender" means the document submitted by the Contractor to the Authority in response to the Authority's invitation to suppliers for formal offers to supply the Services.

-"TFEU" means the Treaty on the Functioning of the European Union.

-"Third Party IP Claim" has the meaning given to it in clause E8.7 (Intellectual Property Rights).

-"Third Party Software" means software which is proprietary to any third party which is or will be used by the Contractor to provide the Services including the software.

-"Treaties" means the Treaty on European Union and the TFEU.

-"TUPE" means the Transfer of Undertakings (Protection of Employment) Regulations 2006.

-"TUPE Information" means the information set out in clause B17.1.

-"Valid Invoice" means an invoice containing the information set out in clause C2.5.

-"Variation" means a variation to the Specification, the Price or any of the terms or conditions of the Contract.

-"VAT" means value added tax charged or regulated in accordance with the provisions of the Value Added Tax Act 1994.

-"Working Day" means a day (other than a Saturday or Sunday) on which banks are open for general business in the City of London.
+- "Security Policy Framework" means the HMG Security Policy Framework (available from the Cabinet Office's Government Security Secretariat) as updated from time to time. - "Services" means the services set out in Schedule 1 (including any modified or alternative services and, if the context so requires, includes Goods. - "Specification" means the description of the Services to be supplied under the Contract as set out in Schedule 1 including, where appropriate, the Key Personnel, the Premises and the Quality Standards. - "SSCBA" means the Social Security Contributions and Benefits Act 1992. - "Staff" means all persons employed by the Contractor to perform its obligations under the Contract together with the Contractor's servants, agents, students, suppliers and Sub-Contractors used in the performance of its obligations under the Contract. - "Sub-Contractor" means a third party directly or indirectly contracted to the Contractor (irrespective of whether such person is an agent or company within the same group of companies as the Contractor) whose services and/or goods are used by the Contractor (either directly or indirectly) in connection with the provision of the Services, and "Sub-Contract" shall be construed accordingly. - "Tender" means the document submitted by the Contractor to the Authority in response to the Authority's invitation to suppliers for formal offers to supply the Services. - "Third Party IP Claim" has the meaning given to it in clause E8.7 (Intellectual Property Rights). - "Third Party Software" means software which is proprietary to any third party which is or will be used by the Contractor to provide the Services including the software and which is specified as such in Schedule 6. - "TUPE" means the Transfer of Undertakings (Protection of Employment) Regulations 2006. - "TUPE Information" means the information set out in clause B17.1. - "Valid Invoice" means an invoice containing the information set out in clause C2.5. - "Variation" means any variation to the Contract. - "VAT" means value added tax charged or regulated in accordance with the provisions of the Value Added Tax Act 1994. - "Working Day" means a day (other than a Saturday or Sunday) on which banks are open for general business in the City of London.